Professional Reviews

 • Activity reports — Shows information about your child’s activities, like how long they used their devices or which sites they accessed.

-In addition, there’s a social media monitoring feature and extra features that are built into the essential features — web filtering also provides access to YouTube Safe Search and YouTube search monitoring, and location tracking comes with battery level monitoring and geofencing.
+In addition, there’s a social media monitoring feature and extra tools built into the essential features — web filtering also provides access to YouTube Safe Search and YouTube search monitoring, and location tracking comes with battery level monitoring and geofencing.
 While that’s great, it’s a shame that you don’t get other useful extra features, such as a YouTube video monitoring feature or SMS and call monitoring (like you do with Qustodio).

-Kaspersky Safe Kids also has uninstall protection on all of its apps, meaning you need to type in your parental login credentials to uninstall the kids app.
+Kaspersky Safe Kids also has uninstall protection on all of its apps, meaning you need to type in your parental login credentials to uninstall the kids’ app.
 This prevents your kids from secretly removing restrictions from their devices.

 Web Filtering